 2nd Avenue Corridor Construction

 The 2nd Avenue Bridge over Birdland Drive was constructed in 1936 and altered and widened in 1986.
-Based on its condition, the City will be constructing a new bridge.
+Based on its condition, it was determined to be more cost-effective to fully replace the structure with a new bridge.
 The 2nd Avenue Bridge over the Des Moines River was constructed in 1935 and widened in 1985.
-With the 2nd Avenue Bridge over Birdland Drive proposed for replacement, the City will be rehabilitating this bridge over the Des Moines River during the same construction period.
+With the 2nd Avenue Bridge over Birdland Drive proposed for replacement, the City also evaluated the condition of the Des Moines River bridge and determined that bridge is candidate for rehabilitation and will not be replaced.

 A new storm sewer along the west side of 2nd Avenue from College Avenue to the Des Moines River is needed as part of the River Bend and King Irving Sewer Separation project to remove stormwater from the combined sanitary sewers in the River Bend and King Irving areas.